antiman9071/pylog/README.md

 the program can be run with a bash script using help shows options.
 By default it will run in the terminal, the -w option will launch a web app(needs sudo for some reason), and the -g option will launch a GUI app.

-to install you need python3, tkinter, flask, and sqlite3. once installed the program should just run using the launcher script or launching the scripts seperately
+to install you need python3, tkinter, flask, and sqlite3. once installed the program should just run using the launcher script (The scripts will run separately only if the file path is given as an argument)